 Bill Nye’s technique uses the same word science to refer to what is clearly historical science as well as for what is clearly observational science.

 Popular Science’s September 2014 issue jumped into an arena that it is unprepared for, and this particular issue should be renamed Popular Spin.

-Many people do not realize that science was actually developed in Christian Europe by men who assumed that God created an orderly universe.
+Science: Knowledge that is testable, repeatable, observable, and falsifiable - originally developed by men who assumed God created an orderly universe.

 Cosmos astrophysicist Neil deGrasse Tyson asserts that religious influence on science intellectually cripples would-be innovators.

 The latest message of Bill Nye, “the Science Guy,” is that creation is dangerous and evolution the basis for modern science.
 Does he truly understand science?

 New solar cell design touted as a product of evolutionary understanding.

 Despite the common claim that scientists objectively evaluate their observations, this teacher’s predetermined decision to reject and mock all he saw is clear from the beginning.

 In this chapter we will examine the nature and role of science, as well as the ability and limitations of scientific dating methods.